 The rash starts out small and pimple-like, but then transforms into fluid-filled blisters.
 Once the blisters pop or dry out, they leave behind scabs that generally crust, fall off and fade away.
 Aside from the hallmark rash, infected individuals may also experience headache, fever, stomachache or sore throat for several days.3

 Chickenpox is usually very itchy, but patients are advised not to scratch the rashes or blisters, as this may result in bacterial infections.
-Some of the most prominent and long-lasting chickenpox scars are usually brought on by these infections.4 This disease is very contagious — the chickenpox virus can spread the same way a cold does.
-Kissing, sharing of utensils and other personal care products or even inhaling airborne varicella particles can make you susceptible to this disease.1
+Some of the most prominent and long-lasting chickenpox scars are usually brought on by these infections.4 This disease is very contagious because VZV is an airborne virus.5 Kissing, sharing of utensils and other personal care products or even inhaling airborne varicella particles can make you susceptible to this disease.

 Chickenpox Versus Shingles: What’s the Difference?

 People who acquire chickenpox in adulthood often mistake it for another illness: shingles.
 Sometimes referred to as herpes zoster or zoster,6 this is a painful skin rash that is also caused by the varicella zoster virus.

 When a person acquires VZV for the first time, usually in childhood, chickenpox develops.
 However, even after the illness has been treated, the virus does not go away.
 Instead, it remains dormant in the body, in the nerve roots.
 After many years, usually during adulthood, the virus can reactivate and then cause shingles.7